zak-kniffen/Project1RandomNumber/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## User Stories

+To see the user stories click the [Trello Link](https://trello.com/b/9JpVSiBt/randomnumberproject1).